 You can learn more about this in our blog Why You Should Try 3 Days On Watermelon Juice

 3. Coriander (Cilantro)

-Dark leafy greens are one of the top plant-based foods based on their impressive nutrient profile, but they can also help cool you down from the inside.
+Leafy greens are one of the most nutrient rich foods available based on their impressive profile, but they can also help cool you down from the inside.